Oyster Gardening at Port North Bay Walk Park

 Join our team of Volunteers!

-Our oyster gardening program will begin in early July when the oysters are seeded and continue through October, when they'll be relocated to oyster beds around Manhasset Bay.
+Our oyster gardening program began in early July when the oysters are seeded and will continue through October, when they'll be relocated to oyster beds around Manhasset Bay.

 Together, we can improve water quality and restore marine habitats in our local Bay!